civilservicelgbt/civilservicelgbt.github.io/_manuals/civil-service-lgbt-mentoring-programme.md

 1. be employed in the wider public sector, such as local government or the NHS
 2. be a consultant, interim contract, or agency-worker
-3. be straight and cisgendered
+3. be straight and cisgender
 4. register with their personal email address

 ### Registering as a mentor